ven4u/ToolBar/README.md

 # ToolBar
-This app is the demo for Standalone, Actionbar and contextualmenu Toolbar.
+This app is the demo for Standalone, Actionbar and ContextualMenu Toolbar.

 1.ToolBar
 Toolbar supports a more focused feature set than ActionBar.
 From start to end, a toolbar may contain a combination of the following optional elements: